Last Modified: December 5, 2013

 You almost can't have too large of an alternator!

 All modern passenger vehicles come factory equipped with alternators.
 Peak amperage ratings range from 100 to as high as 275 amps.
 These high outputs ratings weren't meant for us amateurs.
 Instead, they're intended to provide the necessary power to defrost our windows, power navi systems, heat our seats and mirrors, and all the rest of the accessories we've become accustomed to.
 In addition, more and more vehicles are being equipped with electrically-driven water pumps, power steering motors, and even power brake assist.

-With the advent of Fed-mandated Engine Idle Shutoff (EIS), they're bound to get even higher.
+With the advent of Fed-mandated Engine Idle Shutoff (EIS), they're bound to get even larger in terms of output power.
 EIS also requires more robust batteries, starter motors, and a means of assuring the SLI (Starting, Lights, Ignition) battery has enough reserve capacity (SOC—State Of Charge) to restart the engine when required.
 Depending on the make and model, Electrical Load Detectors (ELD), Battery Monitoring Systems (BMS), and Voltage Quality Modules (VQM) are often employed.
 These systems are also interconnected to the engine control computer.